hventura/hello-world/README.md

 ### **Hello World!**

-Hello all!
-My name is Helder, currently I'm a Backend / Android Developer but my studies start in audio-visual (Movie, image and sound editing), web design (html, dreamweaver) and after that, with some forcing from my family i went to law school.
-Now-a-days i don't regret it but it was difficult at the begining and after 5 years in law school i didn´t finish the course.
-Anyways, now i have the knowledge of law and doing something i love...
-Coding :)
+Greetings!
+I'm Helder, currently immersed in the dynamic realm of Android development.
+While my educational journey commenced in audio-visual studies, including movie, image, and sound editing, and later delved into web design with HTML and Dreamweaver, I eventually found my true passion in coding.

+Although there was a detour through law school, the pursuit of knowledge in the legal field concluded after five years.
+However, this detour proved valuable as it equipped me with a unique blend of legal insight and a profound love for coding.

-In my way to being a developer i found some tutorials, and courses.
-I did a course call 'Specialist Technician in Development of Information Systems' (Level V in Qualification Board - Portugal).
-In the course i learned the basis of programing and found out that what i really wanted was to keep digging knowledge in Java (for Android) and PHP for the backend / Server side.
+My trajectory towards becoming a developer took shape through tutorials and courses, notably the 'Specialist Technician in Development of Information Systems' program (Level V in Qualification Board - Portugal).
+Here, I honed my programming foundations and discovered my eagerness to delve deeper into Java for Android development and PHP for backend/server-side operations.

-After finish i started working in Primelayer where i work util now.

-My know how now includes:
+Post-graduation, I embarked on my professional journey at Primelayer, where I have been actively engaged in Android development.
+My current skill set encompasses:
 - HTML & CSS
-- JavaScript (with jQuery)
+- JavaScript (including jQuery)
-- PHP (using Codeigniter 3 & 4)
+- PHP (utilizing Codeigniter 3 & 4)
-- Kotlin (in Android Development)
+- Kotlin (for Android Development)
-- kTor (for server side API's)
+- kTor (for server-side APIs)

+This amalgamation of skills allows me to navigate seamlessly between frontend and backend, ensuring a comprehensive approach to application development.
+I am enthusiastic about continually expanding my Android development proficiency and overcoming any challenges that come my way.